cloudmesh-community/book/chapters/in/box.md

 ## About

-Box is cloud service that allows users to store, access, collaborate, and share files.
+Box is cloud service that allows users to store, access, collaborate, and share files, similar to DropBox.
 Box also has its own platform offering APIs in multiple languages and an SDK for the development of custom applications and integrations.
 Box offers free and paid versions for individual accounts and multiple types of business accounts that are charged on a per user basis.

 REST: